aafernands/Password-Generator/README.md

 ## Development

 The final project has been deployed to GitHub Pages.
-To cmplete the following steps were taken:
-* Created a css file for each website page;
-* All links/buttons on this website works properly;
-* Some of the resources used on this project was:
+All links/buttons on this website works properly and some of the resources used on this project was:
-    - Adobe Photoshop;
     - FontAwesome (https://fontawesome.com/);
     - Bootstrap (https://getbootstrap.com/);
     - Google Fonts (https://fonts.google.com/);